andrewbranch/docs/modules/01_Theory.md

 export * from "./utils.js";
 ```

-This would produce output that works both in Node _and_ in bundlers.
+This would produce output that works both in Node.js _and_ in bundlers.

 In short, `"moduleResolution": "bundler"` is infectious, allowing code that only works in bundlers to be produced.
-Likewise, `"moduleResolution": "nodenext"` is only checking that the output works in Node, but in most cases, module code that works in Node will work in other runtimes and in bundlers.
+Likewise, `"moduleResolution": "nodenext"` is only checking that the output works in Node.js, but in most cases, module code that works in Node.js will work in other runtimes and in bundlers.

 Of course, this guidance can only apply in cases where the library ships outputs from `tsc`.
 If the library is being bundled _before_ shipping, `"moduleResolution": "bundler"` may be appropriate.
 Any build tool that changes the module format or module specifiers to produce the final build of the library bears the responsibility of ensuring the safety and compatibility of the product’s module code, and `tsc` can no longer contribute to that task, since it can’t know what module code will exist at runtime.